calvinmetcalf/copyfiles/readme.md

 ### Command Line

 copy some files, give it a bunch of arguments, (which can include globs), the last one is the out directory (which it will create if necessary).
+Note: on windows globs must by **double quoted**, everybody else can quote however they please.

 ```bash
 copyfiles foo foobar foo/bar/*.js out